calum74/sequence/README.md

     void init(int length, const char*items ...);
     void init(const std::vector<const char*> & items);
 ```
-The most generic approach, using a pair of iterators, is unfortunately the fiddliest.
-Not everyone enjoys programming with templates, and it requires the function is implemented in a header file.
+The only generic approach, using a pair of iterators, unfortunately requires a template implemented in a header file.

-_Sequence_ replaces all of these unsatisfactory options with a much simpler
+_Sequence_ replaces all of these unsatisfactory options with the much simpler

 ```c++
     void init(const sequence<const char*> & items);
 ```

 that can be implemented in a `.cpp` file.
-We can they create a sequence (which is a thin wrapper) using `seq` and `list`, and pass it to `init()` in a uniform way.
+We can then create a sequence (which is a thin wrapper) using the `seq()` and `list()` functions, and pass it to `init()` in a uniform way.

 ```c++
     const char * items[] = { "foo.c", "bar.c" };